pdjr-signalk-plugins/process-scheduler/README.md

 activities: a 'start' activity which runs once when the main engine is fired up and a subsequent 'iterate' activity which runs repeatedly for as long as the engine is running.
 The output of both activities is used to signal when the shaft lubrication pump should run.

-Controlling execution of the lubrication task can be accomplished in many ways: I choose to sense the state of the engine ignition switch.

-On my ship the ignition switch state is echoed by the value on 'electrical.switches.bank.0.11.state'.
+Controlling execution of the lubrication task can be accomplished in many ways: I choose to sense the state of the engine ignition switch which on my ship is echoed by the value on 'electrical.switches.bank.0.11.state'.

 My stern gland lubrication pump is operated by a relay on